-The global health community, led by the World Health Organization (WHO) and the Bill & Melinda Gates Foundation, has identified the year 2020 as an aggressive target for controlling, eliminating or eradicating NTDs.
+The global health community, led by the World Health Organization (WHO) and the Bill & Melinda Gates Foundation, has identified the year 2020 as an aggressive target for controlling, eliminating or eradicating ten NTDs.
 Guinea worm is targeted for eradication.
-Onchocerciasis, lymphatic filariasis, leprosy, human African trypanosomiasis and trachoma are targeted for elimination, while soil transmitted helminthes, Chagas, visceral leishmaniasis and schistosomiasis are targeted for control.
+Onchocerciasis, lymphatic filariasis, leprosy, human African trypanosomiasis and trachoma are targeted for elimination, while soil transmitted helminthes, Chagas disease, visceral leishmaniasis and schistosomiasis are targeted for control.
 The medicines that treat and prevent these diseases exist and are often donated by pharmaceutical companies.
-Transporting and distributing the medicines, training local health care workers and program monitoring and evaluation are the primary costs that need to be covered.
+Transporting and distributing the medicines, training local health care workers and monitoring and evaluating programs are the primary costs that need to be covered.

 Are NTDs included in the Sustainable Development Goals?